Phatthawut/b-commerce/README.md

-# B-Commerce - Vue.js E-commerce Platform
+# Woody Prieb Dharmoscience Series Book Donation Campaign

-A modern e-commerce platform built with Vue.js, Firebase, and Tailwind CSS.
+A donation-based platform for distributing Buddhist books and educational materials to recipients in need worldwide.
+Built with Vue.js, Firebase, and Tailwind CSS.

 ## Features